JouenC/react-dropdown-component/README.md

 # React Dropdown Component

-A simple and customizable dropdown component for React 18.3.1.
+A simple and customizable dropdown component for React 16.0.0. to React 18.3.1.

 ## Installation